noahweasley/SMD-Desktop/readme.md

 ### Installing the tools

-There are a few VS Code extensions used in the development of S.M.D namely:
+There are the VS Code extensions used in the development of S.M.D:

 #### Recommended